-Visit the Museum of Deaf Education
+Visit the museum of the Deaf

 Do you like to learn more about the history of deaf education in the Netherlands?
 Visit the Museum of Education of the Deaf that is located in one of the chapels of the formerly Institute for the Deaf in Sint-Michielsgestel.
 You will be able to see an old classroom, learn about technical equipments developed throughout time and see short videos.

 10:00 to 15:00 on Tuesday (other week days on appointment)

 Friday on appointment for groups up to 25 participants